Davej66/dfg/README.md

 ### Validator Testing
 I also used the following to fine tune the process;
  * W3C Markup validator tool for HTML.
+  - No issues were found with this [W3C HTML Validation](https://validator.w3.org/).
  * W3C CSS validator tool for CSS
+  - No issues were found with this [W3C CSS Validation](https://jigsaw.w3.org/css-validator/#validate_by_input).
  * Lighthouse (chrome developer tools) for security and load times.
+  - No issues were found with this [Chrome Dev Tools (incl Lighthouse)](https://developer.chrome.com/docs/devtools/).

 ### Bugs and Solutions
 #### Buttons
 - *Bug* - The button for 'Members Login'![image](https://user-images.githubusercontent.com/85559896/126046640-5e58aaa4-b48d-4642-9520-de55c457ba8c.png)is for the feature that is to follow at a later date.
 As a temorary solution when the button is pressed the user is relocated to the website contact page.
 The original code used to achieve this raised an error in the W3C markup validator.
 This also applied to the Book classes here button![image](https://user-images.githubusercontent.com/85559896/126047049-8427d393-2bd0-42f9-b58a-14145cd6c328.png)
 - *Fix* - Looking in the bootstrap documentation a solution was found.
-- *Verdict* - When the buttons are actioned they link to the contact form.
+- *Verdict* - When the buttons are actioned, they link to the contact form.

 #### Contact Form
 - *Bug* - The backend for data submitted from the contact form will be addressed in later releases during testing it was noted that after one set of data was submitted the form   cleared but subsequent data would not be submitted or reset after the submit button had been pressed.
-- *Fix* - When reviewing the code and refereing back to the course and w3schools.com I had omitted the action attribute.
+- *Fix* - When reviewing the code and referring to the course and w3schools.com I had omitted the action attribute.
-- *Verdict* - The form now submits and clears ready to recieve the next inputs correctly.
+- *Verdict* - The form now submits and clears ready to receive the next inputs correctly.

 #### PDF Download